 January 26th, 2018

-I’ll admit, before writing this post I could hardly recall a radio ad I’d listened to, let alone remember what they were actually advertising.
-Therefore, I completely understand how easy it is for companies to write-off radio as a medium, jumping to the conclusion that nowadays most people are more likely to listen to apps, such as iTunes or Spotify, on their handheld devices.
-I too was under this impression.
+We’ll admit, before writing this post we could hardly recall a radio ad we’d listened to, let alone remember what they were actually advertising.
+Therefore, we completely understand how easy it is for companies to write-off radio as a medium, jumping to the conclusion that nowadays most people are more likely to listen to apps, such as iTunes or Spotify, on their handheld devices. we too were under this impression.
 However, outstandingly, last year Radio Joint Audience Research (RAJAR) announced that 89% of the UK’s population tune-in to the radio every week.
 So, could ignoring radio as a medium be a mistake we’re all making?

 So why is it that we’re so weary of radio advertising and favour visual advertising like print, digital and TV?
 Maybe it’s because we fear the majority of the population will soon be able to skip commercials altogether?
-I’ve been a victim of this, switching channels to avoid adverts.
+We know we’ve all done this, switched channels to avoid adverts.
 Let’s face it, when TV ads come on most of us pick up our phones or divert our attention away from the goggle box until our show comes back on.
 With radio you cannot ‘switch your ears off’, even when you’re not listening, your listening.
 This makes it a lot easier to engage with an audience.

 Radio ads reach enormous listening numbers, last year it was recorded that Heart FM received 8.96 million listeners a week – that’s almost double the number of recorded viewers watching X-Factor on a Saturday night.
 Studies show it’s not just Generation X that listen to the radio, but a wide spread of cultural generations ranging from the baby boomers right through to the millennials.
 Perhaps we should reconsider this medium of advertising on a more serious note, rather than the “we have left-over budget, let’s just do a quick radio ad” way of thinking?